The True Cost of CMMC Compliance

 The costly and sensitive nature of these threats makes robust incident response capabilities not just a compliance checkbox but an operational necessity.
 Defense contractors must demonstrate they can detect, contain, eradicate, and recover from security incidents within timeframes that minimize potential damage, often requiring:

-• Incident Response Plan Development: Creation of formalized procedures for detecting, responding to, and recovering from security incidents, with specific roles, responsibilities, and communication protocols for different incident types ($3,000-$10,000)
+• Incident Response Plan Development: Creation of an incident response plan, formalized procedures for detecting, responding to, and recovering from security incidents, with specific roles, responsibilities, and communication protocols for different incident types ($3,000-$10,000)

 • Tabletop Exercises: Quarterly simulated scenarios to test response capabilities and identify gaps, particularly focusing on APT scenarios most likely to target defense contractors ($2,000-$8,000)